vivaxgen/ngs-pipeline/README.rst

 Steps to performed in setting-up ngs-pipeline are:

 1. Create a base environemnt directory

- 2. Generate activation script in the base working directory
+2. Generate and edit activation script in the base working directory

 3. Prepare reference sequence, region files and other necessary files

 4. Create a YAML-based configuration file, with proper values for each parameter

 For further information about setting up the pipeline, see the `tutorial <docs/tutorial.rst>`_.

 Multi-Step Mode Usage